Ridgid R9000K 12V Drill and Impact Driver Kit

 I tried to catch the 4.0 amp hour battery on anything and everything that I could in both the impact driver and drill.
 I couldn’t get it to budge for anything without releasing it intentionally.
 There is a small amount of movement when the battery is locked in place (less than 1/16″) that is as much or less than my other cordless tools.
 The 2.0 amp hour battery would not be a concern since its design is flush with the handle.

 The impact has no power

 I’m not entirely sure what this user meant by the impact having “no power’.
-1100 inch pounds of torque left no doubt that the driver ruled the fastener in my testing.
-Even as the lag bolts were nearing the depth I drove them to, the impact driver didn’t slow down at all.
+1100 inch pounds of torque easily driver most screws and even small lags.

 My next biggest criticism was the handle grip/[T]he design needs work, with better ergonomics

 Result: Mixed.
-There’s some truth here, but this is going to be a challenge for any manufacturer due to the nature of the power that’s now in 12V tools while still having the compact batteries.
+There’s some truth here, but this is going to be a challenge for any manufacturer due to the nature of pod-style batteries in 12V tools while still having the compact batteries.